How to Buy at the CTHS (Ontario) Yearling Auction

-This year the CTHS Yearling Sale will be held at the Woodbine Sales Pavilion, Woodbine Racetrack in Toronto , with the Selected Session on September 6 th and the Preferred Session on September 9 th and 10 th .
+This year The Canadian Premier Yearling Sale will be held at the Woodbine Sales Pavilion, Woodbine Racetrack in Toronto , with the Selected Session on September 3rd and the Open Session on September 7th .

 The work begins in January, when the CTHS opens nominations for our Yearling Sale, allowing breeders and consignors to enter their best yearlings for nomination into the sale.
 In the spring, a professional panel appraises the nominees and approves the top current yearlings for entry into the sale.
 These yearlings all carry impeccable pedigrees and show their best qualities that speak to potential success in the horseracing world.
 Experienced buyers look at both the pedigree and conformation when deciding to bid on a particular yearling.

-Yearlings judged to be “exceptional” are reserved for the Selected Session, which is usually held on the Tuesday after Labour Day.
-The yearlings judged to be of “excellent” quality are reserved for the Preferred Sessions, which take place the following Friday and Saturday.
+Yearlings judged to be “exceptional” are reserved for the Selected Session, which is annually held on the Tuesday after Labour Day.
+The yearlings judged to be of “excellent” quality are reserved for the Open Session, which takes place the following Saturday.
 Yearlings scheduled for the sales begin to arrive at Woodbine two days before the start of the sale in order to allow prospective buyers the opportunity to examine the horses and ask questions of the consignors.

 Buyers are required to register prior to the auction in order to participate, and often a new buyer will complete this process withyin two weeks prior to the sale.
 Forms are available through the CTHS office (PDF link).